MaskPro

 All FormKit inputs are designed with the following accessibility considerations in mind.
 Help us continually improve accessibility for all by filing accessibility issues here:

-Section Key | Attribute | Default | Description |
+| Section Key | Attribute | Value | Description |

-label | label | for | Associates the label to an input element.
+label | label | for | Associates a label to an input element.
 Users can click on the label to focus the input or to toggle between states. |

 input | input | disabled | Disables an HTML element, preventing user interaction and signaling a non-interactive state. |